nus-cs2103-AY2324S1/ip/docs/README.md

 ⚠️ WARNING:

 Please do not edit `duke.txt` yourself.
 If ChatALot cannot parse its contents, it will clear all existing data.

+After the data is cleared, a warning message will be displayed on your terminal/console.

 ### `list` - List out all of your current tasks